 Living Green Roofs

-If you are lucky enough to have a living green roof, there are a three quick but essential maintenance tasks you need to do now.
+If you are lucky enough to have a living green roof, there are three quick but essential maintenance tasks you need to do now.

 - Remove fallen leaves and other debris that deprive the plants of daylight